anoma/nspec/docs/arch/node/net/pub_sub_topic.juvix.md

 <!-- --8<-- [start:purpose] -->
-A *Pub/Sub Topic* engine is responsible for topic-based publish/subscribe (pub/sub) message dissemination for a specific pub/sub topic.
+A *Pub/Sub Topic* engine is responsible for topic-based publish/subscribe (pub/sub) message dissemination for a single pub/sub topic.

 The protocol allows
 a set of authorized publishers to publish messages in the topic,